 Ask the Experts

 Improving balance and mobility

 Addressing anxiety, depression, and grief

 2021 Virtual CCC Series: Options for comprehensive pain management

 April 7 at 3:00 PM ET

-Responses to our ongoing Chordoma Survivorship Survey show that, depending on tumor location, as many as 57 percent of chordoma patients and survivors experience chronic pain.
+Responses to our Chordoma Survivorship Survey show that, depending on tumor location, as many as 57 percent of chordoma patients and survivors experience chronic pain.
 But you don’t have to accept pain as a normal part of having chordoma.
 Join experts, Maryam Jowza, MD, Staci Martin Peron, PhD, and Sasha Knowlton, MD, to learn more about the type of pain you might be experiencing, where to get help dealing with it, and how the Chordoma Foundation can support you.